MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-activity-policies.md

 After you set an activity detection policy, it starts to generate alerts - alerts are only generated on activities that occur after you create the policy.

 > [!NOTE]
-> Policies that trigger more 50,000 matches per day, for 3 out of 7 the last days, are automatically disabled.
-You can try refining policies by adding additional filters, or if you are using policies for reporting purposes, consider [saving them as queries](activity-filters-queries.md#activity-queries) instead.
+> Policies that trigger more than 50,000 matches per day, for 3 out of the last 7 days, are automatically disabled.
+You can try refining policies by adding additional filters or, if you are using policies for reporting purposes, consider [saving them as queries](activity-filters-queries.md#activity-queries) instead.

 ## Custom alerts